Back to the home page

 6. Copy/paste the following command line into the terminal, in order to make the shell script executable:

-sudo chmod u+x /opt/captain.sh
+sudo chmod u+x /opt/imperator.sh

 Press Enter.